 These are but outlines and thinking points as I work to compile a modern-day work about mobile radio installations and operation, mostly, seemingly about HF (at or below 50MHz) but absolutely worthwhile implementing at and above 50 MHz.

-The common thread through all of these is:
+The common thread through all of these is BEST PRACTICE - especially if you're not 100% sure of your vehicle.

 On with the sharing of information...